-For the three-month periods ended January 31, 2023 and 2022 (Expressed in U.S. Dollars) (Unaudited)
+For the three and six-month periods ended April 30, 2023 and 2022 (Expressed in U.S. Dollars) (Unaudited)

-(COVID-19), a pandemic.
-The spread of COVID-19 has severely impacted many local economies around the globe.
-In many countries, including Canada and the United States of America, businesses have been forced to cease or limit operations for long or indefinite periods of time which triggered significant disruptions to business worldwide, resulting in reduced economic activity.
-Governments and central banks have responded with monetary and fiscal interventions to stabilize economic conditions and it is not possible to reliably estimate their duration and severity, as well as their impact on the financial position and results of future periods.
+On March 11, 2020, the World Health Organization officially declared COVID-19, the disease caused by a novel coronavirus (COVID-19), a pandemic.
+The spread of COVID-19 severely impacted many local economies around the globe.
+In many countries, including Canada and the United States of America, businesses were forced to cease or limit operations for long or indefinite periods of time which triggered significant disruptions to business worldwide, resulting in reduced economic activity.
+Governments and central banks responded with monetary and fiscal interventions to stabilize economic conditions.
+The impacts of the pandemic have largely stabilized, however, it is not possible to reliably estimate the potential impact of this, or future global disruptions, on the financial position and results of future periods.